cosock/cosock-book/src/06-internals.md

 if the transform object had an `input` property defined, we then overwrite the variable with `{input(table.unpack(inputparams))}`.
 Now that we have our inputs the way they need to be we begin a long-running `repeat`/`until` loop.

 At the top of the loop we call `self.inner_sock[method]`, `inner_sock` is the property name for the luasocket on all of the cosock sockets.
-If the first return from that function is `nil` we check to see if the second return value can be found in `recievemethods` or `sendmethods`, if so we know that we need to yield, so we check if `blocked` is defined and call that if it is, again overwriting `inputparams` with the return value.
+If the first return from that function is `nil` we check to see if the second return value can be found in `receivemethods` or `sendmethods`, if so we know that we need to yield, so we check if `blocked` is defined and call that if it is, again overwriting `inputparams` with the return value.

-Now we determine what `kind` of yield we are going to do, if the second return was found in `recievemethods` it would be `"recvr"` if it was found in `sendmethods` it would be `"sendr"`.
+Now we determine what `kind` of yield we are going to do, if the second return was found in `receivemethods` it would be `"recvr"` if it was found in `sendmethods` it would be `"sendr"`.
 Now we set up our arguments for `coroutine.yield` putting `self` into `recvt` if our `kind` is `"recvr"` or into `sendt` if our `kind` is `"sendr"`.
 Now we can call `coroutine.yield(sendt, recvt, self.timeout)` assigning the returns there to `recvr, sendr, rterr`.
 If `rterr` is not `nil`, we are going to return early, if its